 Bakewell – Beeley Hill

-This is a mostly flat and traffic-free trail that runs for approximately eight miles along the line of a disused railway.
-The railway closed in 1967 and they have recently opened and lit the old tunnels, which adds great excitement and glorious echoes to the journey!
+This is a mostly flat and traffic-free trail that runs for approximately 8 miles along the line of a disused railway.
+The railway closed in 1967 and the old tunnels have recently been opened and illuminated, which adds great excitement and glorious echoes to the journey!
 Passing through some of Derbyshire’s most beautiful countryside, and you can uncover some fascinating heritage along the way.

 The Monsal Trail can be enjoyed by anyone who is able to cycle, although it can get very busy in the summer months, so our advice is to start early and stop for refreshments along the way at one of the two cafes.

 Carsington Water is a 2-mile-long reservoir where cyclists can complete a circuit that measures 8 miles, perfect for a day trip.
 It crosses the dam and goes through the villages of Carsington and Hopton, with wildlife viewing points along the way.